California Sea Lions

 The “MMPA Moratorium on Take” of 1972 has no valid application to Sea Lions.

-LJTC Joint Task Force on California Sea Lions
+Information from the LJTC Joint Task Force on California Sea Lions

 The La Jolla Town Council held several hearings on the 'Crisis in the Cove' due the recent occupation of the Cove and other beaches by California Sea Lions.
 The Hearings motivated formation of “A Joint Task Force on Sea Lions” and included leaders a dozen other community organizations.
 It recommended humane methods to encourage the CSL’s to move to safer locations.
 These methods have been endorsed by a dozen organizations.